 Based on publicly available data, researchers built a model that asks, in effect, which countries today look most like countries that have experienced mass killing in the past, in the two years before the violence began?
-This annual report is the cornerstone of the Early Warning Project, which was founded in 2014.
+This annual report is the cornerstone of the Early Warning Project, which was launched in 2015.

 What did we find?

 The Early Warning Project considers the top-30 countries to be high-risk.
 In the new assessment, nearly half of these countries are already experiencing a mass killing.
 Consistent with other research, most high-risk countries have a history of mass killing and are currently experiencing an armed conflict.

 At the same time, the composition of the high-risk group underscores that serious mass killing risks are not limited to a single region of the world or to highly authoritarian contexts.
 While 17 of the top-30 are in sub-Saharan Africa, 4 of the top-10 are in South and Southeast Asia, and another 6 of the top-30 are in the Middle East or North Africa.
 Democracies, such as India and Indonesia, are represented in the high-risk group together with autocracies, such as Syria and China.

 For more information on the risk factors and risk levels associated with any of the 160-plus countries included in this year’s assessment, visit the country pages on the Early Warning Project’s website.